HDRUK/hackathon-entity-linkage/README.md

 ### **Configuring Environment Variables for Open Web UI Mode**

-To enable Open Web UI, set `WEBUI_API_KEY` and `WEBUI_URL`, and also ensure Elasticsearch and Google Gemini configurations are present:
+To enable Open Web UI, in addition to teh above, you must also set `WEBUI_API_KEY` and `WEBUI_URL` For example if running using a .env these vars would be:

 ```ini
 # .env file